Japan

 Japan 2-week Itinerary

-Day 1: Arrive in Tokyo, Explore the City, and Sake-Making Class
+Day 1: Arrive in Tokyo, Join an Ikebana Flower Arranging Class

 Day 2: Discover Tokyo’s Best Views

-Next, elevate your experience with a visit to one of the best views in Tokyo at the observation deck of the Tokyo Metropolitan Government Building in Shinjuku.
-Rising 756 feet (230 m), you’ll be treated to panoramic views of the Tokyo skyline, including iconic landmarks like Tokyo Tower.
+Next, elevate your experience with a visit to one of the best vantage points in the city at the observation deck of the Tokyo Metropolitan Government Building.
+Rising 243 meters above the ground, you’ll be treated to a breathtaking skyline, including landmarks like Tokyo Tower and Tokyo Skytree.

 End your day at Shibuya Sky, one of the top spots for the best city views in Tokyo.
-At over 750 feet (230 m) above the bustling Shibuya crossing, this rooftop observatory provides a perfect vantage point to watch the energy of the city below.
+Located over 230 meters above the bustling Shibuya crossing, this rooftop observatory provides a perfect vantage point to watch the energy of the city below.
 As your day winds down, be sure to explore the surrounding area’s restaurants and shops, making this a memorable highlight of your Tokyo sightseeing.

 Today, dive into Japanese culture with a sumo wrestling tour in Tokyo.
 Sumo, Japan’s national sport, is deeply rooted in tradition, with a history spanning nearly 2,000 years.
 Start your day by visiting a sumo training stable where you can witness wrestlers in action.
 Your guide will provide fascinating insights into the sport’s history and significance.
 If you’re curious how to watch a sumo match in Tokyo, the training stables offer a close-up view of sumo rituals and discipline.